klandestino/cursorial/readme.txt

 First stable beta release with some of the main features.

-* Register blocks with custom feeds and gather them in the administration.
+* Register blocks with custom loops and gather them in the administration.
 * Search posts in the administration and drag posts into cursorial blocks.
 * Drag posts between blocks.